-Arts & Health South West (AHSW) is looking for two new trustees to join the Board from November this year.
+Arts & Health South West (AHSW) is looking for three new trustees to join the Board from November this year. **APPLICATIONS ARE NOW CLOSED**

 We often encourage trustees to offer support to AHSW in particular areas of work, but also welcome the other numerous ways in which people’s own individual skills and experiences can inform the work that we do.

 We are actively seeking to broaden the diversity of our board, and also fill skills gaps from departing trustees.
 We therefore particularly welcome applications from people who: